Rules that the agency determines are economically burdensome.

 and insert an annotation of that determination in the Wisconsin administrative code under s.
 13.92 (4) (a)

 The plaintiff could not bring a declaratory judgment action under sub.
 (1) since it could contest the validity of a rule in an action brought against the plaintiff under sub.
 (2).
 Phillips Plastics Corp. v.
 DNR, 98 Wis.
 2d 524

 , 297 N.W.2d 69

 (Ct.
 App.
 1980).

-Pleading requirements for challenging administrative rules are established.
-The record for judicial review and the scope of judicial review are discussed.
+Establishing pleading requirements for challenging administrative rules.
+Discussing the record for judicial review and the scope of judicial review.
 Liberty Homes, Inc. v.
 DILHR, 136 Wis.
 2d 368

 , 401 N.W.2d 805

 A failure to comply with this section prevented the trial court from acquiring jurisdiction.
 Harris v.
 Reivitz, 142 Wis.
 2d 82

 (Ct.
 App.
 1987).

 Under sub.
 (5), the plaintiff must serve the Joint Committee for Review of Administrative Rules within 60 days of filing, pursuant to s.
 893.02.
 Richards v.
 Young, 150 Wis.
 2d 549